Last Updated on November 22, 2022

-In 1997, the BBC adapted the story of the foundling child born to a servant, but allowed to grow up in the privileged surroundings of Squire Allworthy’s household, into the award-winning mini-series, “The History of Tom Jones, a Foundling“, starring Max Beesley and Samantha Morton.
+This isn’t the first version of the story to make it to the screen.
+In 1997, the BBC adapted the story of the foundling child born to a servant, but allowed to grow up in the privileged surroundings of Squire Allworthy’s household, into the award-winning mini-series, “The History of Tom Jones, a Foundling,” starring Max Beesley and Samantha Morton.

 Earlier adaptations include “Tom Jones,” a 1963 celebrated feature film version starring Albert Finney as the titular character alongside Susannah York as Sophie Western, and “The Bawdy Adventures of Tom Jones” (1976) starring Nicky Henson as Henry Fielding’s amorous hero.

 If you enjoyed this post, wander over to The Period Films List.
 You’ll especially like the Best Period Dramas: Georgian and Regency Era List.